 Credit card transfer balance is a way of transferring your existing credit card debt to your new credit card debt with better terms and conditions and a lower interest rate.
 The lower interest rate on the new credit card is only for a certain period of time thus you get a chance to pay it back without the interest occurring.
-In most cases the interest rate is 0% for at least 12 months but after the end of the bonus period revert rate is higher as compared to the previous credit card.
+In most cases, the interest rate is 0% for at least 12 months but after the end of the bonus, period revert rate is higher as compared to the previous credit card.
 Thus it is important that you pay the debt in the given grace period.

 Revert rate is usually high.
-In Australia the rate is somewhere close to 21% per year mostly 21.99%.
+In Australia, the rate is somewhere close to 21% per year mostly 21.99%.
 Whereas as the 0% interest period lasts between 6 months to 26 months so you have to set a target to pay it all back in the time frame based on the type of credit card you choose.

 Pros and Cons of Credit Card Balance Transfer

 Just like everything else, credit card balance transfer also has certain pros and cons.
 These pros and cons allow you to decide whether or not you should choose the option or not.
-So let us look at them in detail so that you can make your decide rationally.
+So let us look at them in detail so that you can make your decision rationally.